MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 #### Matrix

-Use of matrices generates copies of a job with different inputs.
+Use of matrices generates copies of a job, each with different input.
 Matrices are useful for testing against different configurations or platform versions.

 #### [Schema](#tab/schema/)